Event Listeners

 event.stopPropagation in capturing

-event.stopPropagation() in capturing stop propagation of event from parent to child node.
-In short, parent event will triggered, but child event won't.
+event.stopPropagation() in capturing stops propagation of an event from the parent to the child node.
+In short, the parent event will be triggered, but the child event won't.

 <div id="div4">